cblevins/f19-west/schedule.md

 - Andrés Reséndez, *The Other Slavery* (Ch.
 7, 9)

 W. 9/25: Boston
-- Elliott West, "Lewis and Park"
+- Elliott West, "Lewis and Park" in *The Essential West*.

 **Week 5**